Am I Addicted to Food?

 1) There’s No formal Terminology

 There is no formalized definition for the term “food addiction.”
-And while we can generally describe food addiction as compulsive eating, the lack of a consistent definition makes it difficult to compare the research as a means to draw conclusions.
-Are we talking about a specific nutrient like sucrose (sugar) or perhaps a certain group of foods (like dessert)?
+And while we can generally describe food addiction as compulsive eating, the lack of a consistent definition makes it difficult to compare the research to draw conclusions.
+For example, are we talking about a specific nutrient like sucrose (sugar) or perhaps a certain group of foods (like dessert)?
+This is just one of the many factors that make nutrition research so sticky.
+Here’s an article that talks more about what you should consider when comprehending nutrition research.

 2) It doesn’t reflect human behavior